-- Getting through the tough parts - I find that reading difficult passages aloud sometimes helps.
-Reading aloud is also helpful when my attention is wandering or my environment is distracting (e.g., jury duty). - It also helps to talk with someone else who is reading the same article (or try your T.A. or me). - o If you find that it's taking you too long to read things, perhaps your reading environment needs to be changed.
-For difficult reading, most people need to be alone in a quiet room, with the door closed.
-(I know from personal experience that this is hard to achieve if you don't have your own room or a private office.
-A good substitute is the desks on the upper floors of the Young Research Library.)
-Some people (including me) find that sitting alone in a parked car on a quiet residential street is the ultimate; this works best when the car is free of other reading material or distractions.
+• Getting through the tough parts

+- I find that reading difficult passages aloud sometimes helps.
+Reading aloud is also helpful when my attention is wandering or my environment is distracting (e.g., waiting around during jury duty). - o It also helps to talk with someone else who is reading the same article (or try your T.A. or professor). - o If you find that it's taking you too long to read things, perhaps your reading environment needs to be changed.
+For difficult reading, many people need to be alone in a quiet room, with the door closed.
+(I know from personal experience that this is hard to achieve when you don't have your own room or a private office.)
+A good substitute is the desks on the upper floors of the Young Research Library.
+Some people find that sitting alone in a parked car on a quiet residential street is the ultimate; this works best when the car is free of other reading material or distractions.